-CS 467, COMPUTER GRAPHICS
+CS 467.
+COMPUTER GRAPHICS

 Introduction to equipment and techniques used to generate graphical representations by computer.
 Discussion of the mathematical techniques necessary to draw objects in two and three-dimensional space.
 Emphasis on application programming and the use of a high-resolution color raster display.
-Prerequisite: CS 227 (Computer Data Structures).
+Prerequisite: CS 226 or equivalent

-CS 483, WEB DEVELOPMENT
+CS 483.
+WEB DEVELOPMENT